 Phillipa Thorp, director of Thorp, believes vistas are important for your mood.

-Position the bed close to a window for a sense of calm and tranquility.
+To create a relaxing bedroom, position the bed close to a window for a sense of calm and tranquility.
 ‘We always make beds high enough so that you can see out of the windows to a view beyond,’ she says.

 10. Use tactile texture for comfort

 Experts agree that when it comes to textiles, natural is best.
-‘Because they are breathable, natural fibres wick away moisture and prevent the body overheating – the primary cause of sleep disturbance,’ says Mark Tremlett, founder of Naturalmat.
+‘Because they are breathable, natural fibres wick away moisture and prevent the body overheating – the primary cause of sleep disturbance,’ says Mark Tremlett, founder of Naturalmat (opens in new tab).

 Linen and silk have the same breathability.
-‘Linen won’t leave you feeling clammy like synthetic fibres, which can irritate skin,’ says Jessica Mason of Piglet in Bed.
+‘Linen won’t leave you feeling clammy like synthetic fibres, which can irritate skin,’ says Jessica Mason of Piglet in Bed (opens in new tab).

-When it comes to how to style a bed in a master bedroom, Jo James, co-founder of bedding brand Bedfolk, makes her space more cosseting with an extra later of pillows and ‘going one size up on the duvet.'
+When it comes to how to style a bed in a master bedroom, Jo James, co-founder of bedding brand Bedfolk (opens in new tab), makes her space more cosseting with an extra later of pillows and ‘going one size up on the duvet.'